 Housing costs in Milltown are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New Jersey.

-Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Milltown is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Milltown is a borough of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Milltown who work in management occupations (14.71%), office and administrative support (14.66%), and sales jobs (12.26%).
+Milltown is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Milltown is a borough of sales and office workers, professionals, and managers.
+There are especially a lot of people living in Milltown who work in office and administrative support (15.20%), management occupations (13.88%), and sales jobs (13.29%).

 Milltown is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The borough’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Milltown’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.